-Asking if writers’ conferences are an investment or a waste of money is a fair question.
+It is a fair question to ask if writers’ conferences are an investment or a waste of money.
 Some aspiring writers consider going to a writers’ conference as an investment in their careers.
 But no one wants to waste money attending a conference that isn’t likely to deliver what they’re looking for.

 Creative writing conferences are thriving from coast to coast, from the Yale Writers’ Conference in New Haven to the San Francisco Writers’ Conference.
 There are conferences for every genre from science fiction to romances.
 They have become a growth industry.